Information About Tom - Shipston-on-stour teacher

 Im a professional musician and graduate from the Royal Northern College of Music.
-I work full time as a sessions player, teacher, producer and studio technician.
+I work full time as a session player, teacher, producer and studio technician.
 I first started playing guitar at aged 6 due to having discovered my Mum’s Beatles vinyl collection that Christmas.
 When I hit secondary school, I started taking lessons with a local teacher and thus my love for music began.
 My primary playing styles are rock, blues, pop, and acoustic.
 I think learning from other people, including teachers, is one of the most important parts of learning any subject; utilising any resources available to you to further your learning is very important.

 Tom is an exceptional musician.
 His sense of aural awareness in a learning, solo performance or ensemble situation Is awesome.
 His guitar technique is fluid and versatile enabling him to encompass many genres and pieces with speed and dexterity and his skill as a composer, keyboard playing and studio engineer is excellent.
 I can recommend Tom as an all round musician- and a great character who Is responsive and kind.

 - Matt Platt ; Pro keyboard player for Bernie Marsden and Albert Lee /cellist/ teacher.

 - Band leader at various schools; working with secondary school children in bands: 2014 - present

 - One On One Guitar Tuition: 2014 - present

 - Lymm Music School - 2018 - present